 We then had a drive around to show the boys and the kids the Portuguese influence in the architecture and the old streets.
 The big boys (husbands) had then decided that they were going to do a bungy jump off Macau Tower, its the highest bungy in the world at 233m.
 We went straight to Macau Tower to find out if we had enough time to fit it in.
 They advised the cost to be close to $500AUD and this included the jump, video and photo’s and of course the complimentary t shirt.
 There was a surprising amount of people wishing to make the death wish so we were advised we could pay and book a time and return then so that we didn’t have to wait.
 So we did that to ensure we utilised our time effectively as we had to return to Hong Kong that evening.

-Whilst we were waiting we headed off to Lord Stowes for a famous egg tart, its a bit of a drive away and takes you past some of the new and currently being built casino’s.
+Whilst we were waiting we headed off to Lord Stowes for a famous egg tart, there is so many amazing food options in Macau.
+Lord Stowes is a bit of a drive away and takes you past some of the new and currently being built casino’s.
 There are currently 35 casinos in Macau, not in one strip like Vegas but all over the 2 islands.
 We went past the new Crown Casino and it looked remarkably like the one here in Melbourne.
 Mario said there is no indication that the construction of casinos was going to stop.
 Lord Stowes is on the other side of Taipa Island so we got another look at another part of the island.
 That side of the island reminded me very much of how Vietnam was 11 years ago when we went there.
 The egg tart was beautiful and luckily enough the kids didn’t like theirs so I got a couple extra!
 We bought one for Mario too!

 We then headed back to Macau Tower Bungee Jump for the jump.
 The jump was booked for 5pm so we headed back about 4pm.
 We were the top of the Macau Tower at 4.30pm and the boys were getting harnessed up!
 I’m not going to say much about it as Craig is going to do a guest post telling you all about it!
 Best he does as I don’t see the thrill in jumping off a perfectly stable building!
 And paying a motza for the opportunity!!Rant over……!!
 I have added a photo for you.